ctuning/ck-autotuning/README.md

 Description
 ===========
+During many years of research on machine learning based autotuning we spent more time on data management then on innovation.
+At the end, we decided to provide a complete solution in CK where our plugin-based autotuning tools are combined with our repository and python or R-based machine learning plugins.

 We are gradually moving, simplifying and extending autotuning from Collective Mind into new CK format!
 Since design and optimization spaces are very large, we are trying to make their exploration practical